-If you're still using Custom HTML tags for Facebook (Meta) Pixel implementation, this article explains why you should switch to the official Community Template and how to set up a modern, maintainable Facebook tracking configuration in Google Tag Manager.
+If you're still using Custom HTML tags for Facebook (Meta) Pixel implementation, this article explains why the official Community Template is the right replacement and how to set up a modern, maintainable Meta tracking configuration in Google Tag Manager.

 Why Custom HTML Tags Are Problematic